Stado1/MovieRecommendationSystem/README.md

 ### Training and Evaluation
 - The Adam optimizer was used with a learning rate of 0.001.
 - For the loss function mean squared error was used but for validation RMSE was used.
-- The batch size used was 256.
+- A batch size of 256 was used.
 - Early stopping was used to prevent overfitting.